Sullivan677/Biirr/README.md

 - JSON decoding

 ## Dependencies:
-SDWebImage to read and cache images from URL
+SDWebImage to read and cache images from URL.

 ## Design: